New Professional Resource

 In 2025, Modiule received the Advocacy and Social Justice Award at the Australian Counselling Association’s Inaugural Counselling Excellence Awards.
 She is co-author of Applications and Adaptations of EMDR Therapy with Deaf Individuals, currently under peer review, contributing to the emerging development of Deaf-led research in mental health.

 An active presenter and advocate, she delivers workshops and professional training that centre Deaf cultural and linguistic knowledge in clinical practice.
-She is the author of Between Two Worlds: A Cross-Cultural Therapy Guide – Working with Deaf and Hard of Hearing Clients, and is currently completing advanced training to provide qualified clinical supervision.
+She is the author of Between Two Worlds: A Cross Cultural Therapy Guide – Working with Deaf and Hard of Hearing Clients.